conveyal/woonerf/README.md

 * `Authorization`, `Content-Type` and `Accept` headers are added automatically (if you want to make a request without one of these headers, for instance suppressing the Authorization header when calling a remote service, simply set it to null in the `headers` field of `options`).
+* `type` is a string that can designate a category of fetches that will only run one at a time.
+* `id` can be used to later abort the specific fetch by dispatching an `abortFetch` action.

 #### fetch errors